sdnewhop/grinder/README.md

 ```

 ### Run Local Grinder Map Server
-1. First, complete all steps from the "Setup and Configure Environment/Grinder Installing" section.
+1. First, complete all steps from the "Setup and Configure Environment/Grinder Installing" section above.
 2. After the scan is completed, go to the "map" folder
 ```bash
 cd map/